-- 3. Acquisition Mode: Normal, Peak Detect or Average - 4.
-Trigger Status: - The oscilloscope is acquiring pretriggered data. - R All pretriggered data have been acquired and the oscilloscope is ready to accept a trigger. - T The oscilloscope has detected a trigger and is acquiring the posttrigger information. - A The oscilloscope works in auto mode and is acquiring waveforms in the absence of triggers. - S The oscilloscope is acquiring and displaying waveform data continuously in scan mode. - The oscilloscope has stopped acquiring waveform data. - S The oscilloscope has finished a single sequence acquisition. - 5.
-Tool Icon: - EVAL: If this icon lights up, it means the keyboard of the oscilloscope is locked by the host computer via USB control. - 🚾: If this icon lights up, it means the USB disk has been connected. - : This icon lights up only when the USB slave interface is connected with the computer. - 6.
-Main Time Base Window - 7.
-Display of window's position in data memory and data length.
+- 2. Acquisition Mode: Normal, Peak Detect or Average - 3.
+Trigger Status: - The oscilloscope is acquiring pretriggered data. - R All pretriggered data have been acquired and the oscilloscope is ready to accept a trigger. - T The oscilloscope has detected a trigger and is acquiring the posttrigger information. - A The oscilloscope works in auto mode and is acquiring waveforms in the absence of triggers. - S The oscilloscope is acquiring and displaying waveform data continuously in scan mode. - The oscilloscope has stopped acquiring waveform data. - S The oscilloscope has finished a single sequence acquisition. - 4.
+Tool Icon:

+W: If this icon lights up, it means the keyboard of the oscilloscope is locked by the host computer via USB control.

+🔚: If this icon lights up, it means the USB disk has been connected.

+: This icon lights up only when the USB slave interface is connected with the computer.